cpaul-mech/startup/notes.md

 ### SimonReact

 I need to be sure to include similar login and logout functionality to my startup code.
 I think that the Lifting State Up react model is very interesting!!

+### Promise Functions

+Promises are a way to not block your code by creating a Promise object, then having it run a function in the background while other functions below the declaration of the promise function can continue running as normal.